-As a C-corporation generates profits, it must pay income taxes at the corporate level.
-Then, once the profits are distributed to individual shareholders in the form of dividends, those shareholders must report and pay taxes at the personal level for their piece of the pie.
+Shareholders in C-corporations, or regular corporations, are also a common target of double taxation, no matter where they are based.
+When a C-corporation generates profits, it must pay income taxes at the corporate level.
+Once the profits are distributed to individual shareholders in the form of dividends, those shareholders must report and pay taxes at the personal level for their piece of the pie.

 Still with us?
 Double taxation can be a confusing concept, so just to make sure we’re on the same page, here are some helpful examples.

 Mark, a US citizen, moved to the Netherlands to serve as an accountant for the Dutch branch of his company.
 His salary is $70,000.
 Because the Netherlands taxes residents, Mark will have to report that income to the Dutch government.
 However, because the United States imposes citizenship-based taxation, he will also have to report that same $70,000 to the IRS.

 This would result in having to shell out two tax payments for a single year’s salary, reducing his take-home income significantly.

 Lisa moved to Thailand, where she set up shop as a freelance web developer.
 She makes $85,000 per year, which she reports to the Thai government.
 But once again, as a US citizen, she will have to report the same amount on a US Federal Income Tax Return.

 Because of this, Lisa could find herself losing a huge cut of her profits through US double taxation.

 Julio left his home in Kansas and moved to Beijing, China to become an English teacher.
 He earns the equivalent of $30,000 per year.
 Being a US citizen, he must report that $30,000 to both the Chinese government and Uncle Sam.